 Additionally, if you have an older home with outlets added over the years, it's not uncommon to have a random outlet or two on its own circuit.
 Many homes will also have a microwave on a dedicated circuit.

 This is a common question and the short answer is there is no one answer.
 Troubleshooting is required to determine if there is a problem with the circuit itself or the breaker.
 Breakers do wear out and like everything, they have a lifespan.
-If the breaker is failing, we can replace it.
-If the issue is a short somewhere on the circuit, we can diagnose and repair the problem.
+If the breaker is failing, it can usually be replaced.
+If the issue is a short somewhere on the circuit, Nordeast Electric can diagnose and repair the problem.

 The circuit itself could also be overloaded.
 Space heaters and other high amp draw items that are all running at once will overload the circuit and cause the breaker to trip.
 This is exactly what should happen to prevent a fire hazard.
 We can split out circuits for you and make sure everything in your home that uses electricity is doing so safely and to code.